alecramsay/pg/docs/index.markdown

 [^4]: It turns out, one cannot simply run a Voronoi algorithm over the precincts.
 There are lots of practical issues
     and real-world complications to deal with.
 See GitHub \[https://github.com/proebsting/dccvt\].

+[^5]: California and Oregon don't have VTDs, so we used blockgroups instead like DRA.
+Also, the official Florida data is pretty messed up, so we used DRA's GeoJSON file of corrected Florida VTDs.